A counting argument for the geometric Bombieri-Lang conjecture on ramified covers of abelian varieties: Locations of limit points

 Let $A$ be a complex abelian variety.
+Denote by ${\rm Lie}(A)$ the group of translation-invariant holomorphic derivations on $\CO_{A}$.
 Let $x\in A$ be a point, and $v\in{\rm Lie}(A)$ be a nonzero vector in the Lie algebra.
+By restriction, we have a canonical isomorphism ${\rm Lie}(A)\simeq T_{x}A$.
 By definition, $v$ defines a translation-invariant vector field on $\CA$, and thus it is a foliation $\CF(v)$ on $A$.
 The leaf $\CF(v)_{x}=\CF(x, v)$ of this foliation through $x$ is called the \emph{linear entire curve through $x$ in the direction $v$}.
 By translation, we have

 Alternatively, write $A={\rm Lie}(A)/ H_{1}(A, \ZZ)$.
 Denote by $\tilde{x}$ be a lifting of $x$ in ${\rm Lie}(A)$.
 In the complex vector space ${\rm Lie}(A)$, there is a linear subset given by

 Composing with ${\rm Lie}(A)\to A$, we obtain an entire curve